davidhubbard/tiva-ussh/README.md

 Based on lwip included in TI's Tivaware.

-Uses ADC to generate some random bits for a device fingerprint.
+Uses ADC to generate random bits for device's key.
+ADC is still available for other uses.
+The internal temperature sensor is used for random bits because it is non-trivial to control its entropy.